Steam Deck Notes

 Because official localization can change UI text length and readability, older compatibility impressions may not fully answer the 1.0 English question.

-The goal is not to overpromise.
-A good Steam Deck note should help buyers decide whether handheld play fits their tolerance for dense menus and reading.
+The goal is an honest decision.
+A good Steam Deck assessment helps you judge whether handheld play fits your tolerance for dense menus and heavy reading.

 Related paths